 - 7. Is the facility provided by the EMO/CMO?
-Y - If yes, include as Appendix J a detail of the buyout formula for the board of directors to purchase the facility, if a buyout formula or process exists. - 8.
-List the fund balance and surpluses for each school managed by the EMO/CMO over the last three years in North Carolina. - 2015 FUND BALANCE 744,892.00 - 2016 FUND BALANCE 468,049.00 - 2017 FUND BALANCE 257,418.00 - 9.
+Y - If yes, include as Appendix J a detail of the buyout formula for the board of directors to purchase the facility if a buyout formula or process exists. - 8.
+List the fund balance and surpluses for each school managed by the EMO/CMO over the last three years in North Carolina. - 9.
 Provide as Appendix K the financial history and statements of the EMO/CMO over the last three years.
-Specifically, if contracting with an EMO, provide confirmation that the EMO is in good financial standing with either financial statements, bank letter, D & B reporting, or credit rating.
+Specifically, if contracting with an EMO, provide confirmation that the EMO is in good financial standing with either financial statements, bank letter, D & B report or credit rating.